CAPIT Pronunciation Guide

 THE IMPORTANCE OF CORRECT PRONUNCIATION

-Learning to read requires that students discriminate between phonemes.
-This is hard to do when students can't correctly identify and pronounce each phoneme.
-This is why students who don’t pronounce sounds correctly often struggle “hearing” how sounds blend together to form words (NRP 2000, 2-104). /kuh/ + /a/ + /tuh/ does not make the word /cat/.
+Learning to read requires that children discriminate between phonemes (sounds).
+This is hard to do when they can't correctly identify and pronounce each phoneme.
+This is why children who don’t pronounce sounds correctly often struggle “hearing” how sounds blend together to form words (NRP 2000, 2-104). /kuh/ + /a/ + /tuh/ does not make the word /cat/.
 It sounds more like: /kuhatuh/.
-Students who pronounce sounds correctly avoid this difficulty.
+Children who pronounce sounds correctly avoid this difficulty.

-Teach your students the proper pronunciation of each sound.
-Make sure they are not adding a "voice" to an unvoiced consonant, or an additional vowel or schwa when they don’t need to.
-We urge teachers to practice the sounds carefully with a partner, so an objective “ear” can listen and offer constructive criticism when necessary.
+We urge both teachers and parents to practice the sounds carefully with a partner, so an objective “ear” can listen and offer constructive criticism when necessary.
 Our Pronunciation Guide contains sound files of common phonemes as well as short video clips detailing how each sound is formed (courtesy of Rachel’s English).

-Teachers come from different parts of the country and therefore pronounce words and sounds differently.
-Students sometimes receive mixed messages regarding the pronunciation of sounds.
-To minimize confusion, we recommend that reading instructors within an institution strive for a uniform pronunciation of sounds.
+Teachers and parents come from different parts of the country and therefore pronounce words and phonemes differently.
+Children sometimes receive mixed messages regarding the pronunciation of sounds.
+To minimize confusion, we recommend that reading instructors within an institution strive for a uniform pronunciation of phonemes.

 DON’T ADD AN “UH” SOUND